sunainamishra/microsoft-graph-docs/api-reference/beta/api/group-list-members.md

 893

-### Example 4: Get only a count of user membership
+### Example 3: Use OData cast to get only a count of user membership

 #### Request